SELF-GUIDED WILDFLOWER WALKS IN THE BOISE FRONT

 Recommended dates for the different hikes indicate the peak times to catch the wildflowers that are the highlights for that particular walk.
 Most of the walks can nevertheless be worthwhile outings at any time of the year, as long as trail conditions are suitable.

 Synopsis of current wildflower walks in self-guided format, in seasonal order:

-POLECAT LOOP WILDFLOWER WALK(peak bloom: late March through April): This is an easy walk for enjoying a good selection of spring wildflowers, including a diversity of tiny “belly flowers” (best enjoyed at close range).
+POLECAT LOOP WILDFLOWER WALK (peak bloom: late March through April): THIS WALK IS CURRENTLY NOT AN OPTION AS DESCRIBED, DUE TO THE TRAIL NOW BEING PART OF A ONE-WAY LOOP AS PART OF A PILOT PROGRAM BY RIDGE-TO-RIVERS.
+This is no longer an easy walk for enjoying a good selection of spring wildflowers, including a diversity of tiny “belly flowers” (best enjoyed at close range).
 One tiny “treasure” is the elusive, eponymous Idahoa, if only for the name; a challenge to find, and in only one spot along the trail.
 Other special plants include the rare Aase’s onion (Allium aaseae) and uncommon hairy wild-cabbage (Caulanthus pilosus).